XS-MLVP/course/content/en/docs/multi-lang/cpp.md

 ### Generating Waveforms

-In C++, the destructor of the DUT automatically calls `dut.finalize()`, so you only need to `delete dut` after the test ends to perform post-processing (write waveform, coverage files, etc.).
+In C++, the destructor of the DUT automatically calls `dut.Finish()`, so you only need to `delete dut` after the test ends to perform post-processing (write waveform, coverage files, etc.).

 ```cpp
 #include "UT_Adder.hpp"